Title

 A Philippine law enacted in 1983 requires the installation of facilities for disabled persons in buildings, institutions, establishments, and public utilities, and imposes penalties for violations of the law.

-The main purpose of Batas Pambansa Blg.
-344 is to enhance the mobility of disabled persons by requiring certain buildings, institutions, establishments, and public utilities to install facilities and devices that reasonably enhance their mobility.
+To enhance the mobility of disabled persons by requiring certain buildings, institutions, establishments, and public utilities to install facilities and other devices that make them reasonably accessible.

-The law covers public and private buildings for public use, educational institutions, airports, sports and recreation centers and complexes, shopping centers or establishments, public parking places, workplaces, and public utilities.
+Public and private buildings for public use; educational institutions; airports; sports and recreation centers and complexes; shopping centers/establishments; public parking places; workplaces; public utilities.

-If feasible, existing buildings, institutions, establishments, or public utilities may be renovated or altered to enable access for disabled persons.
+If feasible, existing buildings, institutions, establishments, or public utilities may be renovated or altered to enable access by disabled persons.

-The Minister of Public Works and Highways and the Minister of Transportation and Communications, in coordination with the National Commission Concerning Disabled Persons, shall prepare the necessary rules and regulations.
+The Minister of Public Works and Highways and the Minister of Transportation and Communications, in coordination with the National Commission Concerning Disabled Persons.

-Violators may be sentenced to imprisonment of not less than one month but not more than one year, fined from P 2,000 to P 5,000, or both, at the discretion of the court.
+Upon conviction, imprisonment of not less than one month but not more than one year, or a fine of ₱2,000 to ₱5,000, or both—at the discretion of the court.

-The president, manager, administrator, or person in charge of construction, repair, or renovation of the building, space, or utilities in the corporation, partnership, cooperative, or association shall be criminally responsible.
+The president, manager, administrator, or the person who has charge of the construction, repair, or renovation of the building/space/utilities—depending on the violation.

 Analyze Cases Smarter, Faster